girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/security-liquidity-return/journal-or-post-it.md

 ![Journal or Post it](/assets/img/journal-it.png)
 # JOURNAL OR POST IT

-## What is the best thing about investing money?
-The worst thing?
+## What would you like to invest in?
+Stocks or bonds?
-<sparkle-feed-post assignment-name="What is the best thing about investing money?
-The worst thing?" ></sparkle-feed-post>
+<sparkle-feed-post assignment-name="What would you like to invest in?
+Stocks or bonds?" ></sparkle-feed-post>

 ## What is most important to you: return, security, or liquidity?
 Why?